citygent/AuntiesPrograms/README.md

 I decided to build my response in AngularJS, even though my immediate idea was to do everything with AJAX and jQuery (something I'm very comfortable with).

 I have only used Angular a little and wanted more experience with it/a challenge.
 Despite the time constraints I am pretty happy with my solution because of my lack of experience with Angular and that I'd never worked with a restful API in this fashion, either (a single page app calling a paginated RESTful API.)

+To keep things simple I didn't paginate anything from client-side, nor did I load results not immediately needed in the view, and called on the API on a page by page basis.

+I've still managed to keep page buttons within each letter dynamic.
+I'd like to eventually extend this to the alphabet itself, perhaps with forward and back buttons, depending on need/amount of pages of results.

 ## Issues